-Students who feel their SAT or ACT scores are an accurate reflection of their academic abilities are welcome to submit them for admission consideration, scholarship consideration and/or course placement; however, students who do not submit test scores will not be viewed negatively.
+Students who feel their SAT or ACT scores are an accurate reflection of their academic abilities are welcome to submit them for admission, scholarship consideration, and/or course placement; however, students who do not submit test scores will not be viewed negatively.

-Students completing their education through a homeschool program must submit the same documentation required for all new incoming freshmen.
-All students need to meet the published admissions criteria for incoming freshmen.
+Students completing their education through a homeschool program need to meet the same published admissions criteria required for all new incoming freshmen.
 If the student does not meet these requirements, additional documentation may be requested.

 To be considered for admission, applicants should have:

 - A high school diploma with a minimum of 22 units of credit including four units of English, three units of mathematics, two units of science, two units of social sciences (social studies) and three additional units in any of the above areas or in a foreign language.